navidsafaeian/Amazon-Robotics-Challenge-with-PR2-Robot-Pick-and-Place-for-object-sorting/README.md

 $ catkin_make
 ```

-Now that you have a workspace, clone or download this repo into the src directory of your workspace:
+Now that you have a workspace, clone or download this repo into the src directory of your workspace.

 ### Note: If you have the Kinematics Pick and Place project in the same ROS Workspace as this project, please remove the 'gazebo_grasp_plugin' directory from the project directory otherwise ignore this note.